elisabettatea/iris-project/README.md

 # Iris Project 🌸

-Welcome to the Iris Project!
-This project is a part of the **Statistical Inference Methods** course (Politecnico di Milano, year 2022/2023), where we dive into the iconic *Iris dataset* to uncover insights using various statistical techniques.
+Welcome to the Iris Project! ✨ This project is a part of the **Statistical Inference Methods** course (Politecnico di Milano, year 2022/2023), where we dive into the iconic *Iris dataset* to uncover insights using various statistical techniques.
 Along the way, you'll see data preprocessing, stunning visualizations, linear regression, logistic regression for classification, and how to evaluate our models.
 Let's get into the fun of analyzing data!

 ## Project Structure 📁

 Here’s how everything is organized in the project:

-- **/data/**: Contains the Iris dataset (`iris.csv`) and any other essential files needed for the project.
+- `data`: Contains the Iris dataset (iris.data.txt) and any other essential files needed for the project.
-- **/notebooks/**: This folder holds the following Jupyter notebooks :
+- `notebooks`: This folder holds the following Jupyter notebooks :

     - `01_data_preprocessing.ipynb`: Clean, transform, and prepare the data for analysis.
     - `02_visualization.ipynb`: Eye-catching visualizations to explore the data and reveal hidden patterns.
     - `03_linear_model.ipynb`: Build and assess a linear regression model for prediction.
     - `04_logistic_regression.ipynb`: Create a logistic regression model to classify species.
     - `05_prediction_analysis.ipynb`: Evaluate the performance of the models on test data.

 ## What You’ll Need 🔧